• Skip to primary navigation

 What You’ll See

-• To access the Observatory telescope, a visitor must be able to climb 25 steps in spiral formation.
+• To access the Observatory, a visitor must be able to climb a 25-step, spiral staircase.
 The stairs have railings on either side, approximately 2 feet apart.

 Primary Sidebar